reritom/region-app-example/README.md

 # Example application
 ## Purpose
-The purpose of this application is to store and display data related to Frencnh cities, counties, and regions.
+The purpose of this application is to store and display data related to French cities, counties, and regions.
 The region-app Flask app can be run locally (without docker) using Sqlite3 as a database, to do so, navigate to its readme, listed below.
-The application can also be deployed using Docker, backed by a PostGres instance, to do that, follow this readme.
+The application can also be deployed using Docker, backed by a Postgres instance, to do that, follow this readme.

 ## Services
 Note: Each service has a nested README which contains more details and can be found by clicking the links below.